 Damages Were Over Your Coverage Amount

-When you first take out an insurance policy, you’ll have the option to choose various factors of your plan, including the coverage amount.
+When you first take out an insurance policy, you can choose various factors for your plan, including the coverage amount.
 Generally speaking, the higher the coverage amount applied for, the more expensive the insurance policy will be.

-But if the claim you file involves damages that are far above your coverage limit, you will have to cover the difference on your own, For instance, if your coverage amount is $50,000 and your claim specifies $80,000 in damages, you’ll need to pitch in that extra $30,000 yourself.
+But if the claim you file involves damages far above your coverage limit, you will have to cover the difference on your own.
+For instance, if your coverage amount is $50,000 and your claim specifies $80,000 in damages, you’ll need to pitch in that extra $30,000 yourself.

 You Lied On Your Application

 When it comes time to file a claim, honesty is imperative.
-It’s not worth taking the risk of omitting certain pieces of important information or fibbing on others in order to try and get your claim approved or to claim a higher amount of damages.
-Complete transparency is crucial, as your claim can be quickly denied if your insurer discovers that you’ve been dishonest.
+Omitting certain pieces of important information to try and get your claim approved (or to claim a higher amount of damages), is not worth the risk.
+Complete transparency is crucial, as your claim can be denied if your insurer discovers that you’ve been dishonest.

 Honesty needs to start from the moment that you apply for a policy.
 When you first apply for an insurance plan, you’ll be asked a series of questions.
 The answers you provide will help your insurer determine your eligibility for coverage and the cost of your policy.
 If you don’t provide accurate information right from the get-go, any claims made going forward may be denied, and your policy may be at risk of being cancelled.